hadi-alnehlawi/Securrency/README.md

 ## Migrate ##
-We need to run and deploy a web applicaiton connected to postgresdb on kubernetes cluser (minikube) https://github.com/komarserjio/notejam/tree/master/flask The applicaiton was desgined in monolothic and our role to deploy it using a simple Helm chart.
+We need to run and deploy a web applicaiton connected to postgresdb on kubernetes cluser [minikube](https://minikube.sigs.k8s.io/docs/start/)

+https://github.com/komarserjio/notejam/tree/master/flask

+The applicaiton was designed in monolothic and our role to deploy it as microservice by a Helm chart

 ## Build ##
-We need build the applicaiton first.
-Thus, the applicaiton was dockerized into contianer and pushed to docker hub container registery:
+We need build the applicaiton first - it is named as `secuurency`.
+Thus, the applicaiton was dockerized into a contianer and pushed to docker hub container registery:
 1. login to docker hub regitery.
 2. run the shell to build docker image and push.
 ```